mmcg/tsla-grid-sim/tsla-grid.md

-That 12.5% includes just the failures expected to occur from 4 year weather events - we must actually integrate over the contributions of all of the other timescales to get a true estimate.
+That 12.5% includes just the failures expected to occur from 4 year weather events - we must actually integrate over the contributions of all of the other timescales to get a true estimate - which, by the same reasoning as above, must sum to a 50% chance of encountering an event extreme enough to cause an outage.
 In any case, we don't end up with a very reliable system (we'll return to this when we look at the regional data).
 I imagine that Tesla's carefully optimised 4.9 hours of battery storage might need similar adjustments.

 The good news is that it's easy to build in a sizeable margin of safety: in the case of the lower 48, a relatively small (32%) overbuild in